pitfail/pitfail-reports/report3/domain.rst

 When a new order comes in, it has a desired number of shares, and it may or may not have a limit price.
-First, all existing orders for the same stock are collected, and sorted by desirability (ie, best price to worst price):
+First, all existing orders for the same stock are collected, and sorted by desirability (ie, best price to worst price) Figure :ref:`available1`:

 .. figure:: figures/domain/available1.png
     :width: 90%

+    :label:`available` Comparing available with desired shares.

 The incoming order is matched up against the best orders possible (that are below its limit price, if any).
-Those orders are then completely or partially
+Those orders are then completely or partially executed (Figure :ref:`execution`):
-executed:

 .. figure:: figures/domain/execution.png
     :width: 90%

+    :label:`execution` Which orders are partially or fully executed.

 In this example, 10 shares will be purchased at 30/sh, and 2 shares at 33/sh.